Bonus Download: Grab my free Color Theory Cheat Sheet.

 But there is a lot of evidence which suggests that he did frequently use the Zorn palette.

 First, his actual palettes which are kept in museums indicate a favorable use of the 4 colors.
-There are hints of some other colors, like what appears to be a cadmium yellow and viridian green, but the 4 Zorn palette colors hold much more prominent positions.
+There are hints of some other colors, like what appears to be cadmium yellow and viridian green, but the 4 Zorn palette colors hold much more prominent positions.

 Second, there is this self-portrait which shows him painting with the Zorn palette.

-Why Would You Use The Zorn Palette?
+Why Would You Use the Zorn Palette?

 Many art teachers (such as Jeff Watts of Watts Atelier) have found the Zorn palette to be a great learning tool for students, as it limits the number of possible decisions but allows a wide-enough gamut of colors to create a stunning painting.
 The general idea is that a student should start with a monochrome palette (no color), then progress to the Zorn palette, then finally to more complex color palettes.